ballerine-io/ballerine/README.md

 - [x] Re-submission flows
 ...

-We will soon release our full long term roadmap to the public.
+We will soon release our full long-term roadmap to the public.
+Follow this project to stay informed about when we provide updates.